Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: The curve-swapping argument

 Each of the maps $f_{n,k_1\srta k_2}$ in Lemma~\ref{lem-inc-homeo} restricts to a conformal map $\BB C\setminus \BB K_{n,k_1} \rta \BB C \setminus \BB K_{n,k_2}$ By Laurent expansion at $\infty$, we can write $f_{n,k_1\srta k_2} = \alpha_{n,k_1\srta k_2} z + \beta_{n,k_1\srta k_2} + O_z(1/z) $ as $z\rta\infty$ for complex coefficients $\alpha_{n,k_1\srta k_2} $ and $ \beta_{n,k_1\srta k_2}$.
 By possibly applying a complex affine transformation, we can assume without loss of generality that each of the embeddings $\mathring h_{n,k}$ are such that $\alpha_{n,n\srta k} = 1$ and $\beta_{n,n\srta k} =0$ for each $k\in [0,n]_{\BB Z}$.
 By~\eqref{eqn-inc-homeo-compat} this implies that \eqb f_{n,k_1\srta k_2} = z + O_z(1/z) \quad \text{as $z\rta\infty$} \quad \forall k_1,k_2\in [0,n]_{\BB Z}. \eqe

 There are still two complex degrees of freedom which come from pre-composing each of the fields $\mathring h_{n,k}$ with the same complex affine transformation.
 We fix all but one of these degrees of freedom (corresponding to a simultaneous rotation of all of our embeddings) by requiring that there is a conformal map $\BB C\setminus \ol{\BB D} \rta \BB C\setminus \BB K_{n,n}$ which is of order $z + O_z(1/z)$ as $z\rta\infty$.
-This is equivalent to requiring that each $\BB K_{n,k}$ has unit capacity and zero harmonic center, in the terminology of~\cite[Section~9]{wedges}.
+Since we have already assumed that $f_{n,k_1\srta k_2} = z + O_z(1/z)$, each of the $\BB K_{n,k}$'s has the same capacity and harmonic center, so the condition of the preceding sentence is equivalent to requiring that each $\BB K_{n,k}$ has unit capacity and zero harmonic center, in the terminology of~\cite[Section~9]{wedges}.
 We henceforth assume that our embeddings have been selected in this manner.

 Our choices of embeddings $\mathring h_{n,n}$ and $\mathring h_{n,0}$ depend only on the curve-decorated quantum surfaces $(\mathring{\mcl C}_{n,n} , \mathring\eta'_{n,n})$ and $(\mathring{\mcl C}_{n,0} , \mathring\eta'_{n,0})$, respectively, which we recall do not depend on $n$.
 In particular, the hulls $\BB K_{n,n}$ and $\BB K_{n,0}$ and the map $ f_{n,n\srta 0}$ do not depend on $n$.
 We emphasize this point by writing \eqb \BB K = \BB K_{n,n} , \quad \wt{\BB K} := \BB K_{n,0} ,\quad \op{and} \quad \BB f = f_{n,n\srta 0} : \BB C \rta \BB C. \eqe We note that $\BB f$ maps $\BB C\setminus \BB K$ to $ \BB C\setminus \wt{\BB K}$ conformally.
 In the next subsection we will prove the following statement which immediately implies Proposition~\ref{prop-embedding-equiv}.